-Think of this policy as an extra layer of protection.
+Commercial umbrella or excess liability is an extra layer of protection for your tree care business.
 In the instance a court decision or settlement exceeds your limits on your general liability policy, it extends those limits.

 Bonding is a contract where one party, the SURETY (who assures the obligee that the principal can perform the task), guarantees the performance of certain obligations of a second party, the PRINCIPAL (the contractor or business who will perform the contractual obligation), to a third party, the OBLIGEE (the project owner who is the recipient of an obligation).

 Is Liability Insurance Worthwhile for Tree Service Companies